exiang/open_hub_wiki/ACL.md

 ## What is ACL?
-It is a list of permissions attached to an action or operation.
+Access Control List is a list of permissions attached to an action or operation.
 ACL can specifies which roles are granted access to actions or operations.
 By doing this, you do not have to hard-coded the role to access any menu or action and you can add dynamic role as per need in the future and allow specific action or operation they can access.

 ## How it works?
 We will supply the role for current user with the action or operation